kylefmohr/pysky/README.md

 In [7]: # this won't require a call to the API because the record has been saved ...: profile = bsky.get_user_profile(profile.handle)
 ```

+`get_user_profile()` is an example of a wrapper for `get()` that caches the response data, though that approach may not always be helpful or necessary.
+It may also cause a problem, depending on the use case, if the data that gets cached locally changes remotely. `get_user_profile()` takes an optional `force_remote_call` boolean argument to work around this.

 Most interaction with this library happens through just a few different methods: